 Tango as a Philosophy

-Tango is different things to different individuals: for men, it is leading; for women, it is following; for beginners, it is steps; for seasoned dancers, it is the expression of music and feelings; for lovers, it is a relationship; for attention seekers, it is a show; for heterosexuals, it is a gender expression; for homosexuals, it is a gender-neutral play; for social dancers, it is a dissipation for personal pleasure; for professionals, it is a job to entertain audiences; for casual enthusiasts, it is a recreation; for devoted milongueros, it is a lifestyle; for foreigners, it is a simple interest or fascination; and for Argentinians, it stands as a deeply ingrained emblem that bears their history and culture...
-We all dance tango differently because of who we are and how we understand tango.
+Tango means different things to different individuals.
+For men, it is leading; for women, it is following.
+For beginners, it is about learning steps; for seasoned dancers, it becomes an expression of music and emotion.
+For lovers, tango is a relationship; for attention seekers, a show.
+For heterosexuals, it stands as gender expression; for homosexuals, it offers a space for gender-neutral play.
+Social dancers view tango as a personal escape; professionals see it as their craft to entertain audiences.
+Casual enthusiasts treat it as recreation; devoted milongueros embrace it as a lifestyle.
+To foreigners, tango might represent a simple interest or fascination, while for Argentinians, it is a deeply ingrained symbol of their history and culture.
+Each of us dances tango differently, shaped by who we are and how we understand it.

-Tango philosophy involves issues that make us different.
-The following is an incomplete list of such issues.
-Each may have many answers.
-Some answers may be more or less correct or incorrect, others may just be personal preferences and neither right nor wrong.
-But collectively these opinions and preferences decide the way each of us dances and behaves, and divide us into diffferent categories.
-Studying and exchanging views on these issues can help deepen our understanding, learn from each other, improve our dance, and, hopefully, achieve mastery through a comprehensive grasp of all aspects of tango.
+Tango philosophy explores the issues that make us distinct as dancers and individuals.
+Below is an incomplete list of such issues—each with the potential for multiple answers.
+Some answers may lean more correct or incorrect, others might simply reflect personal preferences that are neither right nor wrong.
+Collectively, these varying views and choices shape the way we dance, behave, and categorize ourselves.
+By studying and exchanging perspectives on these issues, we can deepen our understanding, learn from each other, improve our dance, and, hopefully, achieve mastery through a holistic grasp of all aspects of tango.

 1. What is tango